Provide a transport service in the taxi and private hire vehicle industries for customers who require assistance

 Prior knowledge that will help with this topic

-• A valid UK driving licence (Category B) with typically at least 12 months' driving experience, demonstrating a foundational level of driving competence.
+• A full UK driving licence (or equivalent) with at least 12 months of driving experience.

 Key Terminology